cjdbarlow/Part-One/surfactant.md

  * Overall, high surface tension is detrimental to the lungs

 ##Surfactant
-* Surfactant is substance which substantially reduces work of breathing by reducing alveolar surface tension
+* Surfactant is a substance which substantially reduces work of breathing by reducing alveolar surface tension
 * Surfactant is produced by type II alveolar cells in response to lung inflation and respiration
 * It is composed of:
   *  85% phopholipid